-In IT, a legacy system is outdated technology that’s still being used by a business.
+In information technology, a legacy system is an outdated technology that businesses still use.
 Older computer hardware, software applications, programming languages and processes can all be considered legacy systems.

 As employees come and go, expert knowledge of legacy systems can degrade, which, along with documentation loss, increases the chance of critical system failures.